Guide to the Different US Embassy Visa Types

 The B-1 visa may also be used for:

-• Engaging in independent research as long as there is no remuneration from a US source and the findings of the research will not benefit the US institution.
+• Engaging in independent research as long as there is no remuneration from a US source and the findings of the research will not primarily benefit the US institution.

 • Taking part in a voluntary service program which benefits a US local community, where you are a member of and have a commitment to a recognised religious or non-profit charitable organisation.